condenast-france/Yeoman-angular-loopback-generator/README.md

 -----------------

 We this starter, you have:
-* A Vagrant virtual box
+* A Vagrant virtual box (with Nginx, nodejs installed and configured)
 * A provisioning on Vagrant
 * A loopback API Framework installed
 * A angularJS pre-configured